 - maple syrup, jam, butter and assorted fresh fruit for serving

-- In a large mixing bowl, use a whisk to sift together flour, baking powder, baking soda, salt and cinnamon.
+- In a large mixing bowl, use a whisk to sift together flour, sugar, baking powder, baking soda, salt and cinnamon.

 - In a separate bowl, whisk together buttermilk, egg yolks, butter and vanilla.
 Add to dry ingredients mixing just until fully moistened.